 Students will propose and complete a self-selected final project.
 The final project will be done in teams of three.
 Each team will present the project orally during the final project presentation and produce a detailed report.

-There will be 2 midterm exams.
+There will be 2 midterm exams, currently scheduled for March 19 and April 25.
 There is no final exam for this course.

 - Projects (40%):